Nancypatel1103/ComplianceClient/ha/ha.md

      ![image-22](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c9cf1d08-6e49-4686-8ecb-54eae13da3e9)

-23. Add and create an eth2 interface in the same way as you created an interface for eth0.
+23. Add and create an **eth2 IP Address** in the same way as you created an interface for eth0.
    **Name**: Enter the **Name** for **ex eth2**.
    **Address**: Enter the **Address** for **ex 172.30.1.254**.
    **Device**: Enter the **Device** for **ex eth2**.